Visual Arts Administration

-Our courses will give you foundational skills in art, art history, marketing, accounting, ethics, law and more.
+Our courses in this program will give you the foundational skills in art, art history, marketing, accounting, ethics, law and more.
 You will have many advanced electives to choose from to complement your degree.

-For more information, visit the online catalog pages related to required courses.
+For more information, visit the online catalog related to required courses.

 The City of Chicago is an extension of our classroom as art students visit the many world-class art museums, galleries and public art.
 Our location and unique arts and